 Ask senior management to walk the floor in order to help identify unnecessary warehouse processes.
 Since these staff members work in a different area of the business, they can provide a fresh set of eyes that can uncover inefficient activities that have become the norm over time.

-Each of these suggestions are good, and there is one methodology that combines all of these (except for profit sharing) and that is Lean.
+Each of these suggestions is good, and there is one methodology that combines all of these (except for profit sharing) and that is Lean.
 I’ve seen lean in a warehousing environment, and if implemented properly it will make any warehouse process highly efficient.
 Lean is about eliminating anything that is not necessary to do the job at hand (Waste).
 If you look at the wiki for Lean you will read the following:

 Lean is the set of “tools” that assist in the identification and steady elimination of waste (muda).
 As waste is eliminated quality improves while production time and cost are reduced.
-A non exhaustive list of such tools would include: Value Stream Mapping, Five S, Kanban (pull systems), poka-yoke (error-proofing)
+A non-exhaustive list of such tools would include: Value Stream Mapping, Five S, Kanban (pull systems), poka-yoke (error-proofing)

 Lean starts with eliminating waste, so 7 ways to increase your warehouse’s workforce efficiency starts with identifying and eliminating the 7 wastes as defined in Lean theory in your warehouse operation (from the same Lean wiki):